 Scientists have identified mutations in CDKL5 and FOXG1 genes in individuals who have atypical or congenital Rett syndrome, but it is not yet clear how these mutations cause the disease.
 It is likely there are other mutations in other genes that can cause Rett syndrome.

 Inheritance of Rett syndrome

 Although Rett syndrome is a genetic disease, less than 1 percent of cases are inherited.
 The remainder of cases is caused by de novo (new) mutations.
-MECP2 is located on the X-chromosome (the female gender-determining chromosome).
+MECP2 is located on the X-chromosome (the female sex-determining chromosome).

 Females have two copies of the X-chromosome, so girls who have one faulty copy of the MECP2 gene survive because they have a second normal copy of the gene.

 Males, who have only one X-chromosome, do not survive if they have a mutation in the MECP2 gene.